 Students will learn to perform clinical duties which include: apply aseptic technique with infection control; perform selected tests that aid with diagnosis and treatment; prepare and administer medications; take vital signs; recognize emergencies; prepare/maintain treatment areas; interview and take patient history; prepare patient for procedures; run electrocardiograms and record results; assist with exams and treatments; screen and follow-up test results; and maintain

 records.
 Three hours lecture and two hours lab per week.
-Prerequisites: BIO115, MAS102.
-Corequisite: MAS206.
+Prerequisites: ENG 098, FYE 101, RDG 098 or placement.
 Fall.

 MAS 209.
 Medical Legal Concepts, Practices, And Ethics.
 3 Credits.

 This course prepares students to work in a medical office.
 All aspects of medical employment are explored from new laws relevant to the medical office to OSHA, DEA, CDC, and HIPAA regulations most important to medical office workers.
-Prerequisites: MAS101, MAS102.
+Prerequisites: ENG 098, FYE 101, RDG 098 or placement.
 Spring.

 This externship experience will allow student to apply knowledge, perform administrative procedures and develop professional attitudes for interacting with other professionals and healthcare consumers.
-Placements include actual medical offices and/or clinics.
-One seminar hour and 10 hours of field experience per week are required, totaling 120 hrs over the semester.
-Prerequisites: MAS101, 102.
-Corequisites: MAS201, MAS202 and MAS203.
+Placements include actual medical offices, clinics, and/or healthcare facilities.
+One seminar hour and 12.5 hours of field experience per week are required, totaling 75 hrs over the semester.
+Prerequisites: CIS 101, CIS 103 (or co-requisite), MAS 105, MAS 130, MAS 201, MAS 230.
 Spring.